BLCM/bl3mods/Aaron0000/Balands/README.md

 Guardian Angel - No change.

-Blitz - Reduced cooldown to 6 seconds.
+Blitz - Reduced cooldown to 6 seconds, changed Blitz' melee bonus to be applied before skill and gear bonuses, increase the distance by 37.5%, and tripled the movement speed of Blitz.

 ENLIGHTENED FORCE
 -----------------